purplebase/purplestack/tools/content/CONTEXT.md

 **When finishing a feature or fix:**
 - **DO NOT run the app** (`flutter run...`) unless user explicitly asks to
 - **Be BRIEF when summarizing** what you produced - focus on key functionality implemented
+- **DO NOT celebrate** - instead ask the user if they are satisfied or need further changes

 ### Common Widget Architecture